evanwill/_drafts/_notes/vs-code.md

 Auto format html, highlight area and `Ctrl+Shift+I`.
 Setting for auto format are in File > Preferences > User Settings, add `"html.format.wrapLineLength": 0,` to prevent auto link breaks.

+## XML

+There are several extensions to add XML functionality--look for "XML Language Support" to do validation and work with schemas.